Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory

-The subsequent analysis will employ Eq.~(\ref{eq:dust-dimless}) to examine the evolution of density fluctuations.
-This equation demonstrates that the evolution of a fluctuation $\delta_{\varepsilon}(t,\bm{q})$ with an initial scale $\lambda_{\text{dec}}$, was influenced by three key factors: the expansion of the universe, fluctuations in pressure, and gravitation.
-Fluctuations in pressure, as indicated by~(\ref{eq:rel-press-pert}), were found to consist of two discrete components: an adiabatic contribution, represented by $\tfrac{5}{3}\delta_\varepsilon(t,\bm{q})$, and a nonadiabatic contribution, represented by $\delta_{T}(t_{\text{dec}},\bm{q})$, where the adiabatic component was initially negligible~(\ref{eq:init-delta-tau}) and the nonadiabatic component was observed to be random.
+The subsequent analysis will use Eq.\,(\ref{eq:dust-dimless}) to examine the evolution of relative density perturbations.
+This equation shows that the evolution of a relative perturbation, $\delta_{\varepsilon}(t,\bm{q})$, with an initial scale~$\lambda_{\text{dec}}$, was influenced by three factors: the expansion of the universe, pressure perturbations, and gravitation.
+Relative pressure perturbations~$\delta_{p}$, as indicated by~(\ref{eq:rel-press-pert}), consisted of two discrete components: an adiabatic contribution, represented by $\tfrac{5}{3}\delta_\varepsilon(t,\bm{q})$, and a random~(\ref{eq:heat-exchange}), nonadiabatic contribution, represented by $\delta_{T}(t_{\text{dec}},\bm{q})$, where the adiabatic component was initially negligible~(\ref{eq:init-delta-tau}).

-In the event that the initial conditions are such that $|\delta_{T}(t_{\text{dec}},\bm{q})|\ll \tfrac{5}{3}|\delta_\varepsilon(t,\bm{q})|$, it is inevitable that adiabatic pressure fluctuations will impede the growth of density perturbations, thereby preventing them from becoming nonlinear within the $13.79\,\text{Gyr}$ time span.
-As has been previously demonstrated, the nonadiabatic component is a \emph{random} variable that can assume relatively large positive or negative values for minimal differences between energy density and particle number density fluctuations.
-Consequently, there are regions where the total pressure fluctuation subsequent to decoupling was initially negative, which permitted the rapid growth of density fluctuations despite the expansion opposing the growth.
-As the adiabatic component of the pressure fluctuation increased rapidly, the total pressure fluctuation became positive, thereby significantly reducing the growth rate of a density fluctuation.
-The initial growth phase was brief but sufficient for a density fluctuation to reach the nonlinear regime several hundred million years after the Big Bang.
-Conversely, if the nonadiabatic pressure fluctuation was positive, the total pressure fluctuation was initially positive.
-This resulted in the formation of voids, which are regions with negative values of $\delta_{\varepsilon}$.
+Since $w\ll1$, (\ref{eq:para-w}), the nonadiabatic component could have taken on relatively large positive or negative values for small differences in the relative perturbations of energy and particle number density, as shown in~(\ref{eq:dT-constant}).
+Consequently, there were regions where the total relative pressure perturbation was initially negative after decoupling.
+This allowed density perturbations to grow rapidly, despite the fact that the expansion of the universe opposed growth.
+As the adiabatic component of the relative pressure perturbation increased, the total relative pressure perturbation became positive.
+This significantly reduced the growth rate of density perturbations.
+The initial growth phase was brief yet long enough for a density perturbation to reach the nonlinear regime several hundred million years after the Big Bang.
+Conversely, if the nonadiabatic relative pressure perturbation was positive initially, then the total relative pressure perturbation was also positive.
+This resulted in the formation of voids, which were regions with negative values of~$\delta_{\varepsilon}$.
 In these regions, matter was driven to the edges.

-Fig.~\ref{fig:collapse} provides a clear summary of the evolution of density fluctuations.
-It was created using the following methodology.
-For each value of ${\delta_T=-0.01}$, $-0.05$, $-0.10$, $-0.15$, and $-0.20$, Eq.~(\ref{eq:dust-dimless}) is numerically solved for a large number of values for the initial fluctuation scale $\lambda_{\text{dec}}$ using the initial values~(\ref{eq:init-delta-tau}).